Does Medicare or Medicaid Cover Hospice?

 How Else Can I Pay for Hospice?

-If an individual doesn’t qualify for Medicare or Medicaid, or the coverage they have simply isn’t adequate, there may be other ways to pay for hospice care.
+If an individual doesn’t qualify for Medicare or Medicaid, or their coverage simply isn’t adequate, there may be other ways to pay for hospice care.

 Option Pros Cons Things to consider